rebazan21/IBM-Capstone-DataScience/README.md

-# IBM-Data-Science-Projects
+# IBM-Data-Science-Capstone
-This repository is for save the Data Science Specialization Projects.
+This repository is for save the files from Data Science Specialization Final Project (Capstone).